 Our Forest School sessions will take place HERE!!
 An area with 1 or more trees can be considered a woodland, therefore we will use our special garden.
 Our special garden is a cornered section of our nursery garden which we have allowed to overgrow making it different to the other areas of the garden.

-Lottie, Jodie, Laura and Katie have been fully trained in Forest School teaching and have been trained in the safety of children in the outdoors, fire safety and the use of tools which will be used during Forest School sessions.
+Jodie, Katie, Laura, Susanna and Yvette have been fully trained in Forest School teaching and have been trained in the safety of children in the outdoors, fire safety and the use of tools which will be used during Forest School sessions.

 A Programme of Study

 A selection of outdoor tasks are planned and carried out during Forest School.
 These tasks are very flexible and can change in accordance to the children’s interests, weather and seasonal changes.
 Children will be working individually, in pairs, groups and having one on one time with adults.
 They have the opportunity to be very creative using natural resources and also use tools to maintain the woodland setting and to make equipment using wood.
 They will also learn about fires, their uses and fire safety.